crittercism/PhoneGap/README.md

 ## Using the API

 API calls avaliable currently include:
+- beginTransaction("Transaction name ex. login", transactionValue) // Begins a transaction.
+TransactionValue is optional
+- endTransaction("Transaction name ex. login") // Ends a transaction (successful completion)
+- failTransaction("Transaction name ex. login") // Fails a transaction (unsuccessful completion)
+- getTransactionValue("Transaction name", callbackMethod(transactionValue) // Returns the value for a specific transaction to a callback method
+- setTransactionValue("Transaction name", transactionValue) // Set the value of a transaction
 - leaveBreadcrumb("Breadcrumb string") // Log step for help in debugging
 - setUserName("Username") // Create a username to look up the user
 - setValueForKey("Value", "Key") // Persist data